mortar-works/mortar-website/src/site/use-cases/local-area-systems.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: hoopd_serviceandevents01.png
 description: |-
   Our platform Hoop'd transforms local Information, Advice and Support Services (IASS) systems.
-Read about how we are working with the London Borough of Hackney to deliver a data-sharing, signposting and referal system for the delivery of information and services to older residents.
+Read about how we are working with the London Borough of Hackney to deliver a data-sharing, signposting and referal system improving information and service provision for older residents.
 order: 3
 ---